tokamak-network/tokamak-thanos/op-batcher/readme.md

 transaction limit of OP_BATCHER_THROTTLE_TRANSACTION_SIZE.

 ### Max Channel Duration
 The batcher tries to ensure that batches are posted at a minimum frequency specified by `MAX_CHANNEL_DURATION`.
-To achiveve this, it caches the l1 origin of the last submitted channel, and will force close a channel if the timestamp of the l1 head moves beyond the timestamp of that l1 origin plus `MAX_CHANNEL_DURATION`.
+To achieve this, it caches the l1 origin of the last submitted channel, and will force close a channel if the timestamp of the l1 head moves beyond the timestamp of that l1 origin plus `MAX_CHANNEL_DURATION`.
 When clearing its state, e.g. following the detection of a reorg, the batcher will not clear the cached l1 origin: this way, the regular posting of batches will not be disturbed by events like reorgs.

 ## Known issues and future work